mhipley/marthahipley-2020/faq.markdown

 ##### why are you explaining all of this?

-after years of pricing my work privately, on a per-client basis, I wanted to explore a set sheet of rates and expectations that I can roll out as a 6-month experiment in setting boundaries around my labor and needs. it also means that [your free consultation](https://calendly.com/hipley/30min) can be about your exciting ideas and not about covering the nitty gritty.
+after years of pricing my work privately, on a per-client basis, I wanted to explore a set sheet of rates and expectations that I can roll out as an annual experiment in setting boundaries around my labor and needs. it also means that [your free consultation](https://calendly.com/hipley/30min) can be about your exciting ideas and not about covering the nitty gritty.